Showing posts with label okv. Show all posts

 CLIENT_WALLET - I am going to use a wallet to store the password, and this is the location of the wallet file.
 I will be creating the autologin wallet later.

-Below is what my "[Default]" configuration file looks like after my changes.
+Below is what my "[Default]" configuration file looks like after my changes which is located at $OKV_RESTCLI_HOME/conf/okvrestcli.ini .
 I am going to use the environmental variables I set in the setenv.sh script.

 NOTE: I am choosing to store my password in wallet rather than clear text in the .ini file.